DFXswiss/api/README.md

 #### Referral Program

-- Basic information about the referral program can be found in the FAQ on our [homepage](https://dfx.swiss/defichain/)
+- Basic information about the referral program can be found in our [FAQ](https://docs.dfx.swiss/en/faq)
 - A referral code can only be set once during [user registration](#registration) (`usedRef` parameter)
 - Every user will receive his own referral code after the first successful transaction.
 It can be get from the [user detail endpoint](https://api.dfx.swiss/swagger/#/User/UserController_getUserDetail).

 ### KYC (optional)

-KYC is not required for a daily transaction volume up to 1000 EUR/CHF.
+KYC is not required for a daily transaction volume up to 1000 CHF.
 To increase the transaction volume, the user needs to be verified with a KYC process, which can be done on the DFX KYC page.

 1. Get the user's KYC hash from [user endpoint](https://api.dfx.swiss/swagger/#/User/UserController_getUser)
 1. Open then link to the KYC page: `https://payment.dfx.swiss/kyc?code=<kyc-hash>`